We are an all-inclusive company scientifically grounded in the tradition of how to dissolve resistance to change.

 In 2003, he shifted his focus from helping managers dissolve resistance to change in the workplace to helping divorced individuals dissolve their resistance to change when they got divorced.
 The goal was to help divorced individuals reduce the pain of divorce and speed up their return to life’s mainstream.

 Using a revised version of the original program on how to dissolve resistance to change as the basis for his practice, he founded Smooth Divorce Transition, a coaching firm dedicated to helping divorced individuals put their life back together after their divorce and to preparing them for the wonderfully fulfilling life they desire and deserve.

 Young’s Personal Side

-After 10 years of marriage and with his daughters 6 and 8 years old, Jerald went through his first divorce.
+After 10 years of marriage and with two daughters, 6 and 8 years old, Jerald went through his first divorce.
 He continued to live in Florida while his wife moved to Colorado with their daughters.
 For the next twelve years he was a “long-distance dad,” seeing his children over Christmas and during the summer.
 He remarried and lived with his second wife and stepson for 14 years, after which he got divorced for the second time.

 Since 1993 Jerald has been happily married to his third wife, Melissa Hart, and became step-father to another son and daughter.